andrewmcdan/Survival-Guide/book/part-05-water-and-food/02-purification.md

 - Use clear PET bottles (≤2 L), fill with clear water; place on reflective surface in full sun for 6 hours (or 2 consecutive sunny days in partial cloud).
 Shake to oxygenate before exposure.
 - Works best in equatorial/sunny climates; unreliable in high latitudes/winter.

+💡 Tip: PET bottles pass UV‑A better than many hard plastics (e.g., some polycarbonates) and heat rapidly when placed on dark or reflective surfaces.
+Painting the lower half of a dedicated bottle black (outside) or placing bottles on dark metal can raise temperature and speed treatment—mark and reserve such bottles for SODIS only.

+⚠️ Caution: SODIS needs clear water.
+Pre‑filter turbidity first.
+Avoid tinted or UV‑blocking containers.

 ## Field-Expedient Containers
 Improvise when standard containers fail.